PacktPublishing/Mastering-Tableau-2023-Fourth-Edition/README.md

-(Below this is Done)
 > If you feel this book is for you, get your [copy](https://www.amazon.com/Mastering-Tableau-2023-intelligence-techniques/dp/1803233761) today! <img alt="Coding" height="15" width="35"  src="https://media.tenor.com/ex_HDD_k5P8AAAAi/habbo-habbohotel.gif">

-With the following software and hardware list you can run all code files present in the book (Chapter number mention here).
+With the following software and hardware list you can run all code files present in the book.

 ## Software and hardware list